xal-rpi/sim_ros_framework/README.md

 - BeamNG.tech team for providing the simulation environment and help on the forums
 - ROS2 community for the robotics framework
-- @neverless for their help on the lua side
 - All contributors to this project